The Best Canned Sardines: An Inexhaustive Study

 The results are in.
 If you missed last week’s post, I did a taste-test of 5 different brands of sardines to find the BEST SARDINES IN ALL THE LAND.

 Surprisingly to myself, I found out I am down with the sardine and its ilk.
-This is a marvelous discovery for me and hopefully for you because it means I have a whole new ingredient with which to create fabulous dishes for us to all enjoy!
-A couple of general notes: I prefer water-packed over oil-packed for both its texture and flavor, and it is true that sardine cans are kind of a pain in the ass to open, and it is true that dogs LOVE sardines.
+This is a marvelous discovery for me and hopefully for you because it means I have a whole new thing to eat that is both healthy and cheap!
+A couple of general notes: I am still a little easily-skeeved by sardine bones; it is true that sardine cans are kind of a pain in the ass to open; it is also true that dogs LOVE sardines.